Spiritual Baptist: Name

 The local name of the Spiritual Baptist in Trinidad are called the Shouters which derives from the characteristic practice of the religion.
 Followers are very vocal in singing, praying, and preaching.
 However, shouter is seen as a derogatory term and the term spiritual is preferred due to the practice of invoking the Holy Spirit during worship.

-The local name of the Spiritual Baptist in St Vincent are called the shakers due to their practice of invoking the Holy Spirit during their praise and worship.
+Spiritual Baptists in St Vincent are locally called the shakers due to their practice of invoking the Holy Spirit during their praise and worship.
+Vincentian Baptists are also known colloquially as 'Converted', speaking to them being converted to Christianity during slavery.

 Religious focus

 The activities of the Spiritual Baptists in Trinidad and Tobago were prohibited in 1917 by the Shouter Prohibition Ordinance, which was eventually repealed in 1951.
 The late opposition parliamentarian Ashford Sinanan moved to repeal the ordinance under the PNM government and was successful.
 Today Spiritual Baptists can practise their religion freely.
 The United National Congress granted them a national holiday and also gave them land on which to establish their headquarters.